department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-process/ratings.md

 ---
 layout: page-breadcrumbs.html
 title: How VA Assigns Disability Ratings
+plainlanguage: 11-9-16 certified in compliance with the Plain Writing Act
 template: 1-topic-landing
 ---

-The amount of compensation depends on the severity of your disability.
-VA determines this based on the evidence you provide, as well as the information VA obtains about your disability.

-VA rates disability from 0% to 100% in 10% increments (for example, 10%, 20%, 30%).
-See the [Combined Ratings page](http://www.benefits.va.gov/COMPENSATION/rates-index.asp#combined) for information about how VA calculates disability percentage for multiple disabilities.
+For each disability claim, we assign a severity rating from 0% to 100% in 10% increments (for example, 10%, 20%, 30%).
+We base this rating on the evidence—supporting documents like a doctor's report or medical test results—you give us as well as other information we may get from other sources like federal agencies.
+[File a claim now](/disability-benefits/apply-for-benefits/).

+See the Combined Ratings page to learn how we calculate disability percentage for more than 1 disability.
+[See Combined Ratings](http://www.benefits.va.gov/COMPENSATION/rates-index.asp#combined).

-### You may be paid additional amounts, in certain instances, if:
+### You may be paid added amounts in certain instances if:

--	You have very severe disabilities or loss of limb(s).
+-	You have a very severe disability or loss of limb
--	You have a spouse, child(ren), or dependent parent(s).
+-	You have a spouse, child, or dependent parent
--	You have a seriously disabled spouse.
+-	You have a seriously disabled spouse